Marnz Malone

-Kimani Shaw, known by his recording alias Marnz Malone, is a British rapper and songwriter based in Birmingham.
-His 2024 album, Tina's Boy, peaked at number 6 in the UK Hip Hop Albums Chart.
+Kimani Shaw, known by his recording alias Marnz Malone, is a Jamaican-British rapper and songwriter based in Birmingham.
+His 2024 album, Tina's Boy, peaked at number 66 on the UK Albums Chart and at number 6 on the UK Hip Hop and R&B Albums Chart.

 Early life

 Kimani Shaw was born in Spanish Town, Jamaica.
-At two years old, he and his mother moved to Newtown, Birmingham following his father’s death.
-At school, he was bullied for speaking patois, leading him to become interested in English lessons.
+At two years old, he and his mother moved to Aston, Birmingham following his father's death.
+At school, he was bullied for speaking Patois, leading him to become interested in English lessons.

 Legal issues

-In 2021, Malone apporached a rival gang with a gun before being stabbed twenty times.
+In 2021, Malone approached a rival gang with a gun before being stabbed twenty times.
 Following the incident, he was found guilty of possession of a firearm following a trial at Birmingham Crown Court.
 He was sentenced to 11 years in jail.
-Malone continues to write and release music while serving his sentence.
+Malone continued to write and release music while serving his sentence.
+On December 18th 2025, Malone was released from prison however he was deported back to Jamaica.